seL4/camkes-tool/docs/index.md

 helper functions that enable this directly, but if you do want to invoke them, they are `stash` and `pop`. `stash` lets you save a Python object under a given key name and `pop` retrieves a previously saved Python object by key.
-Note that these are only usable for passing objects between templates that share the same `me` reference.
+Note that these are only usable for passing objects between templates that share related `me` references.

 #### Generating Symbol Names